The Emergence of the Big Bang Theory

 One possible way to conceptualise this is to envision God existing alone without the universe, as changeless and timeless.
 God’s free act of creation is a temporal event, simultaneous with the universe’s coming into being.
 Thus, God is timeless without the universe and in time with the universe.

-Admittedly, grasping these concepts can be challenging.
-While the revised cosmological argument isn’t exactly airtight, it’s more about exploring what feels most probable, not nailing down absolute certainty.
-In that sense, I find this argument more persuasive than purely naturalistic explanations.
-It ties into two key ideas: the universe’s beginning aligns with what we might expect if God exists, and the Judeo-Christian depiction of God resonates well with the qualities needed for the universe’s initial cause.
+Admittedly, these concepts aren’t easy to wrap our minds around.
+The revised cosmological argument isn’t flawless, but then, the real aim isn’t to lock down certainty; it’s to weigh what seems most plausible in light of the evidence.
+For me, this argument ultimately carries more persuasive force than strictly naturalistic accounts.
+It boils down to two central claims: the universe’s beginning aligns with what we might expect if God exists, and the Judeo-Christian depiction of God resonates well with the required qualities for the universe’s initial cause.

 It’s interesting to note that several prominent scientists have made similar observations.
 Arno Penzias, the Nobel laureate who discovered cosmic background radiation, put it this way regarding the Big Bang: “The best data we have are exactly what I would have predicted, had I nothing to go on but the first five books of Moses, the Psalms, and the Bible as a whole.”[xiii]
 Similarly, George Smoot, another Nobel Prize winner, remarked on the Big Bang ripples observed by NASA’s COBE Satellite, asserting that “there is no doubt between the Big Bang as an event and the Christian creation notion of creation from nothing.”[xiv]
 Quantum chemist and Nobel Prize nominee Henry F. Schaeffer III also concluded that “A Creator must exist.
 The Big Bang ripples and subsequent scientific findings are clearly pointing to an ex nihilo creation…”[xv]